Gwen Stefani, 49, Wows In Barely-There Top And Fishnet Tights For ‘Bennett’s War’ Premiere

 “Goals tbh,” a fourth fan commented.

-In 2002, Stefani married Bush rocker, Gavin Rossdale.
+In 2002, Stefani married Bush rocker Gavin Rossdale.
 After 14 years of marriage, the pair divorced.
 While they were together, they had three sons — Kingston Rossdale, Zuma Nesta Rock Rossdale, and Apollo Bowie Flynn Rossdale.

-Blake and Gwen start dating in 2015 and appear to be very happy in love.
-They will both appear as judges on the seventeenth season of The Voice in the U.S. which is the show that brought them together.
+Blake and Gwen started dating in 2015 and appear to be very happy in love.
+They will both appear as judges on the 17th season of The Voice in the U.S., which is the show that brought them together.

-For the past year, Gwen has been performing in her own Las Vegas residency show “Just A Girl” at the Zappos Theater.
+For the past year, Gwen has been performing in her own Las Vegas residency show called “Just A Girl” at the Zappos Theater.
 So far, she has completed four legs and will return for the fifth in October.
 Recently, The Inquisitr noted her audience expressing that they can’t get enough of the show and that they desire to see it again.

 The show contains a whole range of material including her hits as a solo artist, a member of No Doubt, and a couple of familiar covers, per Setlist.fm.